KEY TAKEAWAYS

 If your employer only operates in a single state, for instance, it would be unreasonable to restrict you from working for a competitor that does not operate within that state.
 It would also be unreasonable for a non-compete agreement to prohibit you from working for a competitor years after the trade secrets your employer seeks to protect are no longer valid.

 In some cases, it may be possible for you to defeat a non-compete contract.
+Let’s take a look at a few below.

 There Is No Violation of the Agreement

-If you can prove that accepting your new job doesn't violate the terms of the agreement, you should be able to accept your new position, and your former employer won't be able to stop you.
+If you can prove that accepting your new role doesn't violate the terms of the agreement, you should be able to accept your new position, and your former employer won't be able to stop you.

 Make sure to carefully read the terms of your non-compete contract so you understand its limits.
 The terms of the agreement may be more flexible than you think.